robertwenner/comics/doc/outputs.md

 The index template is used to build an index page linking to each series, per language.
 The template can access a `root` variable, which has the path to the server root (for linking CSS templates, images, or Javascript) and a `last_modfied` time stamp, which is the last modification time of all comics in all series.
+It gets a `series_pages` array of tuples with `title` and `href` to link from series title to series overview page.

 ## `Comic::Out::Sitemap`